 This process also works on industrial wastewater.
 A pharmaceutical manufacturer needed to clean up water that was very high in chemical oxygen demand, termed COD.
 This test measures the organic compounds such as dioxins and PCB’s in water.
 The manufacturer had tried conventional methods to reduce the COD to no avail.
 Again, using the titanium dioxide catalyst and sunlight, Goswami successfully reduced the COD to the point where the water was so clean it could actually be re-used in the manufacturing process.
 “This safe detoxification technology has so many more applications than we first imagined,” muses Goswami.
 “For a long time, chemists worked on these kinds of problems, but I brought an engineering point of view to make cleaning water with sunlight practical.”

 Goswami’s next project is to build a pilot solar thermal power plant across the street from the Engineering II Building at USF.
 The Florida Energy Systems Consortium (FESA), created by the Florida State government to coordinate energy research among the 11 universities and energy technology, is helping fund this project.
 “We will use the technologies we have been working on at USF at this pilot plant,” explains Goswami.
 “I am hoping we will have construction started within this year,” he says with genuine enthusiasm.
-“It will be about 100 kilowatts, enough to power about five homes.
+“It will be about 100 kilowatts, enough to power about ten to twenty homes.
 We will start with a conventional cycle proceed to organic Rankine cycles, super-critical cycles and the Goswami cycle.
 We will do thermal energy storage technology.
 It will be a working model for students and industry, and it will allow us to experiment and demonstrate all the new technologies we have developed.”

-Prof. Goswami holds almost a dozen patents, and has published 14 books.
+Prof. Goswami holds almost a dozen patents, and has published 16 books.
 He is a principal investigator on several projects ranging from fuel cells and hydrogen research to residential air conditioners.
-He has served in leadership positions for the International Solar Energy Society (ISES), the American Society of Mechanical Engineers (ASME) and many others.
+He has served as the President of the International Solar Energy Society (ISES), a Governor of the American Society of Mechanical Engineers (ASME) and many other leadership positions in the professional world.
 With over 50 awards and certificates from major engineering and scientific societies, he has testified on energy policy matters to the U.S. Congress, the United Nations and the Government of India.
 He is the John & Naida Ramil Professor at the College of Engineering.
-Professor, researcher and inventor, Yogi may actually is a source of energy all by himself.
+Professor, researcher and inventor, Yogi may actually be a source of energy all by himself.
 Oh, and definitely one of the good guys.